gunner95/generator-angular2/README.md

 node,npm

 1. Clone the Repository
+2. cd into the directory
-2. Run - npm install --save-dev lite-server typescript typings @types/node @types/jasmine @types/core-js concurrently
+3. Run - npm install --save-dev lite-server typescript typings @types/node @types/jasmine @types/core-js concurrently
-3. Run - npm start
+4. Run - npm start

 Your app would be up and running on port 3000

+Alternatively,

+Install angular plugin for webstorm and create a new project.
+Once created, add run configuration for npm start and you are good to go